xiaohan2012/efficient-rashomon-rule-set/README.md

 # Environment setup

-The source code is tested against Python 3.8 on MacOS 14.4.1
+The source code is tested with Python 3.8 on MacOS 14.4.1

 # Example usage